 Execution and control are the final stages of the project management process.
 It is at this point in the process that the project team can see and evaluate the results of their work.
 But the task of managing the project is still not complete.

-This final two-day program on Project Execution and Control presents tools and techniques used in monitoring project execution.
+This final segment, Project Execution and Control, presents tools and techniques used in monitoring project execution.
 It will show participants how to determine where or if adjustments in the project execution must be made.
 It will also focus on the areas of progress tracking, updating the project plan, managing changes, and calculating earned value.

 The Project Management Certificate Program is appropriate for supervisors, managers or team members who are responsible for the successful completion of projects.

 Participants will walk away with these skills: